beyerh/gmocu/README.md

 ### Backup

 To backup the database it suffices to copy the ```gmocu.db``` SQLite database file located in the [GMOCU user data directory](#where-is-all-data-stored).
 The file contains all relevant data.
+Alternatively you may backup the entire GMOCU folder.
 It is possible to store the ```gmocu.db``` file at a location which is synced via a cloud service such as Dropbox.
 Then, replace the file in the application folder with a soft link to that file.
 That way, one can work with the same database from different computers.
-Regular backup is recommended.
+Regular backups are recommended.

 ### Manual data editing